(Updated January 2022)

-Perfectly legal for citizens of the United States, (assuming you do not reside in one of the few states that do not allow it.
-More on that below).
+It does.
+In fact, placing a horse race wager online is perfectly legal for most citizens of the United States, assuming you do not reside in one of the few states that do not allow it.

 First some background: